Call 805-983-0717 now to get immediate toothache relief!

-Injuries to the mouth can be life threatening, if they are left untreated.
-A Cracked tooth or debris between your teeth can leave an opening for bacteria, which can lead to infections or worse.
+When left untreated, injuries to the mouth can be life threatening.
+A Cracked tooth can create the opportunity for debris to get lodged between your teeth and can leave an opening for bacteria, which can lead to infections or worse.

-Teeth can chip or break during sports, a fall or other type of accident.
-If your tooth has chipped, but you bring it with you to your appointment, it may be possible to reattach the pieces to your existing tooth.
-We recommend that you make an immediate appointment, handle the tooth as little as possible to prevent additional damage and bacteria, and bring it with you to the appointment.
-Carson & Carson, DDS. will examine the tooth and your mouth and make the assessment whether it can be reattached.
+Teeth can chip, break, or even be knocked out completely during sports, a fall or other type of accident.
+If your tooth has chipped, but you bring it with you to your appointment, it may be possible to reattach the pieces to your existing tooth or crown a broken tooth.
+We recommend that you make an immediate appointment, handle the tooth as little as possible to prevent additional damage and bacterial growth, and bring it with you to the appointment.
+Our experienced dentists at Carson & Carson, DDS will examine the tooth and your mouth and make the assessment whether it can be reattached.
+Call us today to get immediate toothache relief (805) 983-0717.

 Gum / Tooth Pain

 Severe pain coming from a tooth or gums can be a symptom of a larger problem.
-Our office has seen patients who have tried to cure their pain with home remedies, that have done nothing to solve the underlying issue.
+Our office has seen patients who have tried to cure their pain with home remedies that mask the pain rather than solving the underlying issue.
 When they finally come in, the problem has gotten so bad that more intensive treatment is needed.
 This can mean a root canal or other surgical process to get to the problem.
 When you are feeling a pain in your mouth that won’t go away, make an appointment with Oxnard Dentists Carson & Carson to get the issue looked at and diagnosed.
+Don’t wait to get relief from the pain of a toothache, call us now for relief (805) 983-0717.

 Oral Punctures can be caused by foreign objects like knives or picks, loose braces wires, or hard foods and can lead to open wounds in the cheeks, gums, or tongue that can bleed and get infected.
-If this is the case with your situation, contact our emergency dentists today so that we can take care of the issue before it gets worse.
+If this is the case with your situation, contact our emergency dentists today so that we can take care of the issue before it gets infected or worse (805) 983-0717.

 Tips for Dealing with a Dental Emergency

-There are some things that you can do immediatly to reduce pain and the possibility of infection stemming from an oral emergency:
+There are some things that you can do immediately to reduce pain and the possibility of infection stemming from an oral emergency:

 – If your tooth has been knocked out, clean it gently in warm water, removing any dirt or tissue.